Microlocal Analysis of Quantum Fields on Curved Spacetimes

-\subsection{The Reeh-Schlieder property of analytic Hadamard states}
+\section{The Reeh-Schlieder property of analytic Hadamard states}

-An important property of analytic Hadamard states proved in \cite{SVW} is that they satisfy the Reeh-Schlieder property.
+An important property of analytic Hadamard states, proved in \cite{SVW}, is that they satisfy the Reeh-Schlieder property.
 The Reeh-Schlieder property of a state has important consequences.
-For example one can apply the Tomita-Takesaki modular theory to the local von Neumann algebras associated to a bounded region $O\subset M$.
+For example, it allows us to apply the Tomita-Takesaki modular theory to the local von Neumann algebras associated to a bounded region $O\subset M$.

-We start with a lemma, related to a result of Strohmaier, Verch and Wollenberg, see \cite[Props.
-2.2, 2.6]{SVW}.
-Note that the notion of Hilbert space valued distributions, used in \cite{SVW} is not necessary.
+We start with a discussion related to a result of Strohmaier, Verch and Wollenberg, see \cite[Propositions 2.2, 2.6]{SVW}.
+Note that the notion of Hilbert space valued distributions, used in \cite{SVW}, is not necessary.
 We first recall some notation.